fluid-checkout/fluid-checkout/readme.txt

 **Can't wait for the PRO version to get Google Address Autocomplete?** We'll soon launch this feature as a stand-alone plugin.
 [Visit our website](https://fluidcheckout.com) and sign up to be the first to know when it's released.

+= More features? =

+**If you need a features that is not listed above [visit our feedback page](https://feedback.fluidcheckout.com) and see which features we are planning to add or make a feature request.**

 = Tested WooCommerce Themes =

 By default, Fluid Checkout works with every WooCommerce theme.
 Some themes may need adjustments due to not using WooCommerce standards hooks or styles.
 We've tested certain third-party WooCommerce themes to ensure better compatibility with Fluid Checkout: